 Contracts are Marketing Documents

-A few weeks ago, I was reviewing a noncompete agreement for a client who was considering a job offer with a big company.
+A few weeks ago, I was reviewing an employee agreement for a client who was considering a job offer with a big company.
 After reading the agreement, I told him that the agreement was very reasonable and fair, and that I wouldn’t recommend any changes to it.

 I help clients with their contract branding.
-Contact me to make sure that your professionalism is reflected in your contracts.
+If you believe in protecting your brand and reputation, then your professionalism should be reflected in your contracts as well.